hnjolles1/Portfolio/README.md

 # Hope Jolles - Portfolio
-The following includes samples of content from a portfolio of Technical Documentation and Training projects I have developed from scratch and source content including processes for automation and CI/CD publishing as docs-as-code.
+The following includes samples of content from a portfolio of Technical Documentation and Training projects I have developed from scratch and source content including processes for automation and CI/CD publishing docs-as-code.

 ## API Documentation and Training